FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Experiments

+\textbf{Comparison with PF-LRM.} Due to the lack of code, we benchmark against PF-LRM using their provided evaluation datasets and inference results.
+As Table~\ref{tab:pflrm_recon} shows, while PF-LRM achieves superior metrics on their GSO evaluation dataset, FreeSplatter-O performs better on their OmniObject3D evaluation dataset.
+This disparity can be attributed to PF-LRM's GSO evaluation images being rendered under identical conditions (\emph{e.g.}, light intensity, camera distribution) as their training data, whereas OmniObject3D uses original dataset images, providing a more objective comparison.
+Qualitative results in Figure~\ref{fig:comparison_pflrm_1} demonstrate FreeSplatter's superior preservation of visual details.

+\textbf{Comparison with Pose-dependent LRMs.} On our object-centric evaluation datasets, FreeSplatter-O significantly outperforms pose-dependent methods LGM and InstantMesh, achieving PSNR improvements of $>5$ and $>7$ on GSO and OmniObject3D respectively, despite their usage of ground truth camera poses (Table~\ref{tab:recon}).
+Qualitative comparisons in Figure~\ref{fig:comparison_obj} reveal superior detail preservation by our method, particularly evident in text rendering (4th column), while competitors exhibit blurring artifacts.
+Existing works on LRMs assume the necessity of accurate camera poses for high-quality 3D reconstruction, incorporating pose information through LayerNorm modulation~\cite{li2024instantd} or plucker ray embeddings~\cite{xu2024dmvd, tang2024lgm, xu2024grm}.
+However, FreeSplatter-O's superior performance suggests that scalable and high-quality sparse-view reconstruction is feasible without known accurate camera poses in certain cases.

-In scene-level reconstruction on ScanNet++, FreeSplatter-S demonstrates superior performance across most metrics compared to pose-dependent pixelSplat and MVSplat, highlighting its robust reconstruction quality and generalization capability.
-While the pose-free competitor Splatt3R leverages MASt3R's~\citep{leroy2024grounding} 3D point regression capabilities trained on extensive datasets, its performance is constrained by MASt3R's prediction errors due to its frozen architecture and Gaussian head-only training, resulting in fixed Gaussian positions.
-In contrast, our end-to-end training approach with rendering supervision enables simultaneous optimization of Gaussian locations and attributes.
-Qualitative results on ScanNet++ and CO3Dv2 (\Figref{fig:comparison_scene}, \Figref{fig:comparison_co3d}) illustrate our method's superior visual fidelity.
-To be noted, novel view synthesis for both FreeSplatter and Splatt3R is performed by aligning predicted cameras with target viewpoints.
+\textbf{Results on Scene-level Reconstruction.} For scene-level reconstruction, FreeSplatter-S outperforms pose-dependent methods (pixelSplat, MVSplat) on most ScanNet++ metrics (Table~\ref{tab:recon}).
+While Splatt3R, a pose-free alternative, employs MASt3R's~\cite{leroy2024grounding} frozen architecture for point prediction, its performance is limited by fixed Gaussian positions.
+Our end-to-end training approach enables joint optimization of Gaussian parameters, resulting in superior visual fidelity on both ScanNet++ and CO3Dv2 datasets (Figure~\ref{fig:comparison_scene}).
+To be noted, novel view synthesis for pose-free methods is accomplished through camera alignment with target viewpoints.